Grosvenor Curtice, from the Granite State Monthly, Volume 47.

-In November 1926 McCubrey was elected to represent Minnesota's 49th district in the state senate and during his first term (1927-31) served on the following committees: Civil Administration, Crime and Crime Prevention, Municipal Affairs, Public Institutions and Buildings, the Soldiers Home, Temperance and Towns and Counties.
-Reelected to the senate in 1930, McCubrey served another four year term and held seats on three new senate committees, those being Civil Administration, Finance and Reapportionment.
+In November 1926 McCubrey was elected to represent Minnesota's 49th district in the state Senate and during his first term (1927-31) served on the following committees: Civil Administration, Crime and Crime Prevention, Municipal Affairs, Public Institutions and Buildings, the Soldiers Home, Temperance, and Towns and Counties.
+Reelected to the Senate in 1930, McCubrey served another four-year term and held seats on three new Senate committees, those being Civil Administration, and Finance and Reapportionment.
 He would also chair the committee on State and County Fairs.

 McCubrey's obituary from 1950.